rkdrnf/react-modal-state/README.md

 There are many awkward and repetitive points when using modals naively and this library tries to solve these problems.

-Typical scenarious are as below.
+Typical scenarios are as below.

 - Many modals require extra data to be passed when opening modal.
-If you starts to manage more and more modals, component state which opens modal soon become very reptitive with declarations of modal state managing its open state and extra data.
+If you start to manage more and more modals, component state which opens modal soon become very reptitive with declarations of modal state managing its open state and extra data.

 - When you need to open a parent modal from a deeply nested component, you typically have choices below.
   - Pass props to open modal down to the child component. which usually causes a problem known as a prop drilling.